github/docs/content/osmand/map/online-raster-maps.md

 In order to mix raster map layers better, you can change layer transparency (by using a screen slider) and also you can change vector map style (hide polygons), so the underlay layers will be more visible, especially useful for satellite imagery.

+## Prepare / copy online map sources
+You can create your own map package on PC by using special software as [MOBAC, OsmAndMapCreator and etc](/development/map-creation)

+- Android: Copy raster maps created on PC to a [tiles subfolder of base osmand folder](/osmand/start-with/storage) .
+- Open ready to use *.sqlitedb* package with OsmAnd.
+- You can import package with prepared online maps from another OsmAnd application as a special package via [Import / export functionality](/personal/import-export).
+- Send a magic URL and open it with OsmAnd.

 ### Add new online raster map source
 To create a raster map source you need to know **the tile URL**.
 This is URL that can distribute tiles in Mercator Projection.
 Here is a tile example URL https://tile.osmand.net/hd/6/55/25.png, where is the base part https://tile.osmand.net/hd/.